 XROMM (X-ray Reconstruction of Moving Morphology)

 Measuring how the skeleton moves in animals is done using a technique called XROMM.
 This is an advanced technique, using specialized equipment, which allows for precise measurements of skeletal positions and motions (for more information, see www.xromm.org).
 XROMM has revolutionized the study of animal biomechanics and behaviour, especially recently with advances in computational measurements as well as 3D imaging and animation.
-John do you have you any photos of the new XROMM we can include here?

 The principle of XROMM is similar to getting an X-ray of a broken bone at the hospital, but XROMM uses a rapid succession of x-ray ‘photos’ to create a high-speed video of the skeleton in motion.
 By using two high-speed x-ray video cameras at the same time from two different sides, we can measure the positions of the bones in a 3D space.